Rhubarb

 Use

 There are probably a lot of bakers out there who have even better ideas about desserts with rhubarb, but here are a few!
-Keep in mind, rhubarb leaves are poisonous, and even stems should be eaten in moderation for people who have kidney stones or inadequate calcium absorption.
+Keep in mind, rhubarb leaves are poisonous, and even stems should be cooked to avoid the oxalic acid that can interfere with calcium absorption.

-Make a spring pink tonic by chopping up the stalks, boiling in 3 cups of water, and adding the rhubarb to simmer for 5 minutes.
+1. Beverages.
+Make a spring pink tonic by chopping up the stalks, boiling 3 cups of water, and adding the rhubarb to simmer for 5 minutes.
 Then remove from heat, add a sprig of mint or chamomile, and let steep for 5 more minutes.
 Add honey to taste.
+Add ice or cool in the fridge.

 Sources: